On terms in a dynamical divisibility sequence having a fixed G.C.D with their indices: Introduction

-In this article, we confine ourselves to the class of polynomials defined below. \begin{definition} A polynomial $F(X)\in \mathbb{Z}[X]$ is said to be $\textsl{nice}$ if the sum is finite.
-Also, a $\textsl{nice}$ polynomial is said to be $\textsl{nicer}$ if its linear coefficient is zero.

-\end{definition} We will give a detailed overview of these classes of polynomials in the next section.
-In spirit of the work done in \cite{sa} or \cite{sk}, we investigate the distribution of sets $\mathscr{B}_{F,G,k}$ and $\mathscr{A}_{F,G,k}$ for nice polynomials $F(x)\in\mathbb{Z}[x]$ of degree at least $2,$ and identity function $G(x)=x.$ Our first theorem discusses the proportion of these sets and establishes that these sets are dense over positive integers if they contain at least one element.
-Particularly, we restrict $F(x)$ to be $\textsl{nicer}$ in order to get hold on the $p\text{-adic}$ properties of the sequence $\{a_n\}$.
-The methods used in this paper are somewhat similar to the ones used in \cite{sa}.
-Two main ideas that we exploit in this paper are the properties of $\textsl{ rigid divisibility sequences}$ and results on the proportion of primes dividing at least one term of the sequence $\{a_n\}$ which has been illustrated in \cite{be}.
-These ideas, in conjunction with the already known methods, help us to obtain density estimates.
-Moreover, we are also able to characterize the set $\mathscr{B}_{F,G,k}$ completely.
+In this article, we deal with the class of polynomials defined below. \begin{definition} A polynomial $F(x)\in \mathbb{Z}[x]$ is said to be $\textsl{dynamically deficient}$ if the sum is finite. \end{definition}We give a detailed overview of $\t$ polynomials in the next section.
+In spirit of the work done in \cite{sk} or \cite{sa}, we investigate the asymptotic densities of the sets $\mathscr{B}_{F,\,k}$ and $\mathscr{A}_{F,\,k}$ for polynomials $F(x)\in\mathbb{Z}[x]$ of degree at least $2$.
+Our first theorem establishes that these sets have positive density in positive integers if they contain at least one element.
+The methods used in this paper are somewhat similar to the ones used in \cite{sk}.
+Two main ideas that we exploit in this paper are the properties of $\textsl{rigid divisibility sequences}$ and the results on the proportion of primes that divide at least one term of the sequence $(a_n)$, which have been illustrated in \cite{be}.
+These ideas, in conjunction with the already known methods, help us obtain density estimates.
+Moreover, we are also able to characterize $\mathscr{B}_{F,\,k}$ and $\mathscr{A}_{F,\,k}$ with certain assumptions on the polynomial $F$ (Lemma \ref{lm8}).
 We now proceed to state our first theorem.